Pipedream with Dylan Pierce

 00:51:24 - Scott Steinlage

 You pay 20 bucks a month or whatever.
-Like there's a little image on the bottom account.
+There's a little image icon at the bottom.

 00:51:28 - Anthony Campolo